ArifulIslam99/SCIC_Team_39_Project/README.md

     </li>
       </br>
     <li>
-      It's a website based on Jewelery Shop which is a wide selection of discounted Jewelry making supplies and wholesale beads.
+      Its a website based on Jewelery Shop which is a wide selection of discounted Jewelry making supplies and wholesale beads.
 We are dedicated to provide high-quality jewelry making supplies to our customers.
     </li>